nicholaswmin/dyno/README.md

 #### `.of()`

-Reduce a `pick`-ed array to a single value.
+reduce a `pick`-ed array to a single value.

 ```js
 const snapshotsMax = log().primary().pick('snapshots').of('max')